Nourish - How to Make Matcha Tea

 The water can be cooler than 80°C if desired.

-I have often used my little mini electric whisk to get the same frothy consistency, and more than a few times I’ve even added it to my blender to whisk it all together!
+I often use my little mini electric whisk to get the same frothy consistency.
+And more than a few times I’ve even added it to my blender to whisk it all together!

 If you want to make this into a Matcha latte, simply follow the same procedure as above, reduce or eliminate the water and replace it with a milk of your choice.

-I love coconut and almond milk, and I heat the milk up on the stove and whisk it up with my mini electric whisk to froth it up.
+I love coconut and almond milk.
+I heat the milk up on the stove and whisk it up with my mini electric whisk to froth it up.

 If you have a coffee machine with a milk frother, go wild with that!